 Giorgini has been Visiting Professor at the University of Pittsburgh, the University of Chicago and Princeton University; Adjunct professor at Columbia University; Visiting Scholar at Cambridge University, the University of Wisconsin at Madison and Columbia University in New York, where he has also been a Fellow of the Italian Academy for Advanced Studies in America.
 He has taught at the IMT-Alti Studi in Lucca and at Dickinson College, Bologna centre.
 Giorgini is member and past President of the Collegium Politicum (a network of international scholars working on ancient political thought) and of the scientific board of Società Libera, an association for the promotion of liberal ideals that awards the International Liberty Prize.
-He is also member of the Renaissance Society of America, of the European Society for the History of Political Thought, of the Società Italiana di Filosofia Politica [Italian Society of Political Philosophers] and of the Associazione Italiana Storici delle Dottrine Politiche [Italian Association of Historians of Political Thought].
+He is also member of the Renaissance Society of America, of the American Political Science Association, of the European Society for the History of Political Thought, of the Società Italiana di Filosofia Politica [Italian Society of Political Philosophers] and of the Associazione Italiana Storici delle Dottrine Politiche [Italian Association of Historians of Political Thought].
 Giorgini is member of the scientific board of Il Pensiero Politico (Florence: Olschki) and a member of the board of directors of Filosofia Politica (Bologna: Il Mulino) and Etica & Politica (online journal).

 Giorgini’s area of specialization is ancient Greek philosophy and its revival in contemporary political theory.
 He is mostly interested in conceptual history, the history of ideas and the ways in which institutions represent and embody political ideals: the relationship between politics and ‘vision’ and how the study of classics may help creating political vision.
 His current interests are the use of classical political thought by Machiavelli; relativism ancient and modern and the strategies devised to tackle it.